FastNetMon/fastnetmon_flowlogs_lambda/README.md

 # Introduction

-Amazon AWS Lambda function to transform AWS VPC Flow Logs into format suitable for FastNetMon
+Amazon AWS Lambda function to transform AWS VPC Flow Logs into format suitable for FastNetMon.

+As an additional feature we have logic to replace internal IPs by external globally routable IPs with caching logic.

-You can find details guide here: https://fastnetmon.com/docs-fnm-advanced/fastnetmon-and-amazon-vpc-flow-logs/
+You can find detailed guide here: https://fastnetmon.com/docs-fnm-advanced/fastnetmon-and-amazon-vpc-flow-logs/

 # Build process